docker/compose-on-kubernetes/docs/install-on-aks.md

   version: "3.2.13"
 ```
 - Run `kubectl apply -f compose-etcd.yaml`
-- This should bring an etcd cluster in the compose namespace
+- This should bring an etcd cluster in the `compose` namespace

 **Note: this cluster configuration is really naive and does does not use mutual TLS to authenticate application accessing the data.
 For enabling mutual TLS, please refer to https://github.com/coreos/etcd-operator**

 ## Deploy Compose on Kubernetes

-run `installer-[darwin|linux|windows.exe] -namespace=compose -etcd-servers=http://compose-etcd-client:2379 -tag=v0.4.16 -skip-liveness-probes=true`
+Run `installer-[darwin|linux|windows.exe] -namespace=compose -etcd-servers=http://compose-etcd-client:2379 -tag=v0.4.16 -skip-liveness-probes=true`

-**Note: There is currently an issue with AKS where the API Server Liveness Probe always failes due to a TLS issue.
+**Note: There is currently an issue with AKS where the API Server Liveness Probe always fails due to a TLS issue.
 We'll get in touch with Microsoft to try to solve the issue in the future.**

 **Note: To setup Mutual TLS with the etcd instance, you can use `etcd-ca-file`, `etcd-key-file` and `etcd-cert-file` flags.**